inspiredminds/contao-file-usage/README.md

 ## Implement Custom Provider

-Currently this extension can find any references created by the `fileTree` input field of any (database based) DCA and it can fine any references from `{{file::*}}`, `{{picture::*}}` and `{{figure::*}}` insert tags in any text based fields in the database.
+Currently this extension can find any references created by the `fileTree` input field of any (database based) DCA and it can find any references from `{{file::*}}`, `{{picture::*}}` and `{{figure::*}}` insert tags in any text based fields in the database.
 If you want to expand this search to other locations you can implement your own _file usage provider_ by implementing the `FileUsageProviderInterface`.